yzh423/JPM/README.md

 ## Discussion (for the report)

-1. **NPB is strong** — at a one-week horizon, “next week ≈ this week” is a hard baseline; ML gains are often small.
+1. **NPB is strong** — On this split, linear models and RF only **narrowly** beat NPB on RMSE (≈0.1–0.3%); that is still far from a **15%** RMSE reduction if the proposal used that bar.
+XGBoost did worse than NPB here, so tree complexity did not pay off on the residual target setup.
 2. **Data sourcing** — Cite **FRED** (with series IDs) for rates and broad market; cite **Yahoo Finance / yfinance** for individual stock and futures quotes, and note aggregation vs official exchange data.
 3. **Reproducibility** — Fix dates and seeds in `config.py`; remote data updates over time, so re-runs may shift samples and metrics slightly.